Do you have feedback about this guide? Let us know!

 Acknowledging your use of generative AI may not always involve a formal citation.
 For example, you could write a description of the tool you used and how you used it.
 Kari D. Weaver's article, "The Artificial Intelligence Disclosure (AID) Framework: An Introduction," provides suggestions and examples of what to include in an AI usage statement.
 For guidance on how to acknowledge use of AI in assignments, check with your course instructor.

-The following examples are based on information provided by popular citation styles.
-As of February 2024, only APA, Chicago, and MLA have posted guidance about citing generative AI.
+Some citation styles have developed guidelines for citing AI-generated content.
+The following examples are based on information provided by popular styles.
 Guidelines may change and new examples may be added, so check back frequently for updates, and consult resources specific to the citation style you are using.
 If the style does not yet have relevant guidelines, you could consider using the format for software.

 An APA Style Blog post gives citation examples along with more advice for using and citing generative AI.
 APA recommends treating the organization or individual who developed the model as the author.